 - withdraw entirely from your course.

-If you're struggling with your studies, you can get help from a librarian or learning skills adviser in the library.
+If you're struggling with your studies, you can get help from one of our expert librarians or learning advisers.

 Managing your reading